 More Recipes for Boston Baked Beans

 Boston Baked Beans - Here's a simple, eight-ingredient recipe from Jacquie's Cooking Link.

 Homemade Boston Baked Beans - Make baked beans from scratch with this recipe from The Spruce Eats.

 Boston Bacon Baked Beans - Chef John gives Boston Baked Beans a twist: This recipe calls for bacon instead of traditional salt pork.

 Boston Baked Beans and Brown Bread - Boston Brown Bread is the perfect accompaniment to Boston Baked Beans: Here are recipes passed down by a New England family for both.

 Boston Baked Beans Mix in a Jar Recipe - Want to give someone the gift of Boston Baked Beans?
 This recipe allows you to prepare a baked bean "kit" in a jar with instructions for the lucky recipient.

-Durgin Park's Boston Baked Beans - From Boston's legendary Durgin-Park restaurant, which closed in 2019 after nearly 200 years in business, here's a traditional recipe for the city's famous beans.
+Durgin-Park's Boston Baked Beans - From Boston's legendary Durgin-Park restaurant, which closed in 2019 after nearly 200 years in business, here's a beloved traditional recipe for the city's famous beans.

 Franks & Boston Baked Beans - Add some chicken franks to the traditional bean dish.

 Quick and Easy Boston Baked Beans - Don't have hours to slow-cook your beans?
 This recipe posted on The Recipe Link speeds things up.

-Roger Williams's Boston Baked Beans - Here's a traditional recipe from Boston Online.
+Roger Williams's Boston Baked Beans - Here's a recipe with colonial origins for the classic Boston dish.